BVLC/caffe/README.md

 ### cuDNN
 Download `cuDNN v3` or `cuDNN v4` [from nVidia website](https://developer.nvidia.com/cudnn).
+Unpack downloaded zip to %CUDA_PATH% (environment variable set by CUDA installer).
-Unpack downloaded zip to `CuDnnPath` defined in `.\windows\CommonSettings.props`.
+Alternatively, you can unpack zip to any location and set `CuDnnPath` to point to this location in `.\windows\CommonSettings.props`.
+`CuDnnPath` defined in `.\windows\CommonSettings.props`.
-Alternatively, you can disable cuDNN by setting `UseCuDNN` to `false` in the property file.
+Also, you can disable cuDNN by setting `UseCuDNN` to `false` in the property file.

 ### Python
 To build Caffe Python wrapper set `PythonSupport` to `true` in `.\windows\CommonSettings.props`.